From Paradox to Dialectics

 This is what Jim Collins gestures toward with disciplined thought.
 The genius of the AND is not about equilibrium – it’s about synthesis.
 More than balance – intentional integration.

-Thinking dialectically is sustaining tension in service of something new.
+Embracing dialectics is sustaining tension in service of something new.
 It’s advanced cognitive flexibility.

 Whenever I open my mouth, you’re almost guaranteed to hear me emphasize “and” – high-pitched, slightly drawn out.
 A classic sign of someone practicing DBT.
 It's also a rejection of how most leaders approach contradiction.

-This both/and thinking, as Wendy Smith describes it, is the foundational to dialectics.
+This both/and thinking, as Wendy Smith describes it, is foundational to dialectics.
 “But” invalidates what came before.
 “And” reduces defensiveness, allowing multiple perspectives to coexist without collapsing one into the other.

 The core principles: reality is composed of opposites.
 Change is constant.
 Truth emerges from synthesis.